Iowa City High School: Athletics

 City High has a storied history in track and cross country.
-Together, the track and cross country programs have combined for 38 state titles and at least 10 runner-up finishes since 1989.
+Together, the track and cross country programs have combined for 38 state titles since 1989.

-The Mittman’s women’s XC team logged state championship wins in 1999, 2002, 2003, 2005, and 2006.
-In 2006 the women’s team drew national attention with their ranking as the 13th best XC program in the country.
+The women's cross country team logged state championship wins in 1999, 2002, 2003, 2005, and 2006.
+In 2006 the women's team drew national attention with their ranking as the 13th best cross country program in the country.
 This earned the Little Hawk women a Nike Team Nationals bid (renamed in 2008 as Nike Cross Nationals) during the same year.

 The strong cross country program served as the basis for the boys' track & field team run to 11 state team titles in class 4A between the years of 1992 and 2004.
 Coach John Raffensperger was head coach for 10 of the 11 state titles, being the only coach in Iowa to win 10 state titles.
 Raffensperger was also awarded National coach of the year.

 Sports Illustrated named City High the top sports school in the state of Iowa, citing the school's dominant cross country, track, and football teams.
 The boys' and girls' cross country teams have won more than 20 state championships since 1990.
 State titles for Boys' Cross Country include titles from 1991-'94 and in '96, '97, '99, and 2000.